sukadateam/Database/README.md

 To start the program:
 1. pip install -r requirements.txt (Universal) or python3 -m pip install -r requirements.txt (MacOS/UnAssigned)

-2. Recommended python 3.10.?. if else: change required_version to your version in settings.py
+3. Recommended python 3.10.?. if else: change required_version to your version in settings.py

 3. Open app.py and login.
 After login it may ask you to create a encrypt/decrypt password.

+If NumPy is giving erros try: (Termux)
+<br>   MATHLIB="m" pip install -r requirements.txt

 <br>To get live version(s) check out github.com/sukadateam/live_build